why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 5. There is real human suffering in our department because of the lack of living wages -- not just gripes about lower than desired salary.
 It's to the point that many of us can no longer ethically recommend graduate study in our department to potential new graduate students (esp.
 PhD students who are here for multiple years).
 [Read More](#reason5)
 6. We are not asking for a lot of money.
 And there is plenty of money in the budget to pay us a bit more.
 To not pay us more is a policy decision, not a budget constraint.
 [Read More](#reason6)
 7. There is a lot of precedent at the University of Oregon for our request.
 Graduate employees in many other departments make hundreds of dollars a month more than we do.
 [Read More](#reason7)
-8. Realigning GE pay in CIS is bennificial for the State of Oregon as a whole.
-Not doing it will invite scrutany from outside UO.
+8. Realigning GE pay in CIS is beneficial for the State of Oregon as a whole.
+Not doing it will invite scrutiny from outside UO.
 [Read More](#reason8)

 As a reminder, gross median pay for GEs in our department was ~$1,889/month ($17,001/academic year) for entry level employees and overall gross median monthly pay was ~$1,967/month ($17,703/academic year) in 2020-2021.